DBMods/forum-extender-plus/README.md

 #Dropbox Forum Extender+
-Beefs up forum functionality, and makes it much easier to use
+The Dropbox Forum Extender+ is a Greasemonkey plugin for the Dropbox Forums.
+The script adds many features to the forums to make it easier to create and respond to threads.

 ##How to Install
-To install the script, simply download the ZIP, and install the user.js file as a Greasemonkey plugin just like you would any other.
-Alternatively, you can copy and paste the source or use the RAW link to the file.
+The easiest way to install the userscript is to use the RAW link to [forum-extender-plus.user.js](forum-extender-plus.user.js) by clicking the Raw button at the top of the file contents.
+Alternatively, you can download the ZIP and install the user.js file via drag and drop, or copy and paste the source or use the RAW link to the file.

 ##Features